Podcasts: All the latest from the BTSC family of Pittsburgh Steelers podcasts shows, Sunday edition

 Tune into the latest episode of Touchdown Under, the Australian sensation from the BTSC family of podcasts.

-We Run the North: The North is not as good as expected
+We Run the North: Mostly A Mediocre League… Including the AFC North

-The AFC North was expected to be one of the top divisions in the NFL again, but it hasn’t quite turned out that way.
-Join BTSC’s Kevin Tate and his AFC North Crew featuring Brandon Herriott and Pay Saunders as they break down the division before Week 6 for the Browns, Bengals, Ravens and Steelers.
+Join BTSC’s Kevin Tate and Brandon “B-Dirt” Herriott as they break down everything going on in the AFC North and the rest of the NFL.
+Check out the Week 7 Pick’em, and Doin’em Dirty as nobody chronicles the division better than We Run the North.

 Rundown: